mingrui-liu/Hyperpigmentation-autograde/README.md

 The idea is inspired by Automatic Acne Detection for Medical Treatment.
 Our proposed procedure is as follows:

 1. Image Subtraction
- a.
-Convert RGB image to Grayscale color space to simplify the calculation.
+ - Convert RGB image to Grayscale color space to simplify the calculation.
- b.
-Convert RGB image to HSV color space and extract brightness value (V) from HSV image
+ - Convert RGB image to HSV color space and extract brightness value (V) from HSV image
- c.
-Subtract grayscale value out of normalized brightness value to reveal a region of interest.
+ - Subtract grayscale value out of normalized brightness value to reveal a region of interest.
- d.
-Multiply the binary image with the brightness layer of the HSV to get the brightness intensity binary threshold image
+ - Multiply the binary image with the brightness layer of the HSV to get the brightness intensity binary threshold image

 ![WechatIMG233](https://user-images.githubusercontent.com/23581048/105645098-7a370280-5e67-11eb-8c3f-ad1ae0f95c5a.png)

 2. Binary Thresholding to obtain a binary image

-  a.
-Set the threshold value as 0.165 in this case for the best visual result.
+  - Set the threshold value as 0.165 in this case for the best visual result.
 Any region above 0.165 is considered to be the region of interest, and any region below 0.165 is ignored. accuracy.

-  b.
-We took a deeper look at another two images with grade 3 and grade 6 respectively, using binary threshold value 0.165.
+  - We took a deeper look at another two images with grade 3 and grade 6 respectively, using binary threshold value 0.165.
 The image of grade 6 in the original RGB color space shows a larger and darker area of mottled hyperpigmentation.
 The images after subtraction and binary thresholding show a similar pattern.
 The binary image with grade 6 has more white pixels than the one with